 A student still interested in pursuing an Honors after these discussions must submit to the department chair a completed proposal by the first Friday in April.

 The full faculty of the department will meet to approve proposals, and students will be notified of the outcome within one week.
 Students studying abroad should communicate their desire to pursue Honors and suggest a working thesis even though they are off campus.
 They must submit to the department an Honors Proposal Form by September 15th.
 Approved students pursue their projects as the independent research portion of the Senior Seminar during the fall semester and take a two to four credit Honors Independent course with their adviser in the spring.

-An Honors Committee consists of the supervisor, at least one other faculty member in Classics and at least one additional reader outside of the department.
+An Honors Committee consists of the supervisor, at least one other faculty member in Classical Mediterranean and Middle East and at least one additional reader outside of the department.
 Committee members advise the candidate on work in progress and serve as the readers before whom the student offers the oral defense.
 This committee should be selected by the end of the fall semester.

 Fall of Senior Year: Students working on Honors Projects enroll in the Senior Seminar and work with their adviser as well as the seminar instructor to carve out a suitable portion of the project to complete during the first semester.
-Honors students usually do not present at the Classics Colloquium, but complete most other assignments in the Senior Sem.
+Honors students usually do not present at the Classical Mediterranean and Middle East Colloquium, but complete most other assignments in the Senior Sem.

 December 15: First Progress Report due to the Honors adviser.
 This report reviews the work done over the first semester, describes the Honors Committee and establishes a timeline for completion of the Project.
 At this time a determination is made whether a student should continue to pursue the project in the spring semester or default in favor of the less stringent capstone experience.

 February 15: Second Progress Report due to the adviser.
 This report reviews the shape of the argument, the development of the thesis, and makes adjustments to the timeline.
 A final title must be articulated.
 A date should now be set for the oral defense.